zzolo/determined-dill/README.md

     * `npm install`
 1. Hardware setup (see article)
     * If using new Raspberry Pi with [40 pin GPIO](http://pi4j.com/pins/model-b-plus.html)
     * Setting up [Retrogame.c](https://github.com/adafruit/Adafruit-Retrogame):  Overall, the need is for space, left, right keys to be setup.
-Notice that its the second set of config.
+Notice that its the second set of config that looks like this.
         * `{ 21, KEY_LEFT }`
         * `{ 20, KEY_RIGHT }`
         * `{ 26, KEY_UP }`